 Treatment of hormonal disorders depends on the causes of their occurrence.
 In some cases, it is enough to change your lifestyle or get rid of bad habits.

-Hormonal preparations can be prescribed as a medical treatment.
-But if they themselves cause drowsiness, then it is possible that the drugs are chosen incorrectly and the dose of hormones in them exceeds the required one.
+Hormonal drugs may be prescribed as drug treatment.
+But if they themselves cause drowsiness, then it is possible that the medications were chosen incorrectly and the dose of hormones in them exceeds the necessary one.

-Also, to get rid of hormonal problems, normalization of weight may be necessary., for which a woman should start eating right and make sure that the diet has a sufficient amount of vitamins and minerals.
+Also, to get rid of hormonal problems, you may need to normalize your weight., for which a woman should start eating right and making sure that her diet contains a sufficient amount of vitamins and microelements.

 Nervous exhaustion has a huge number of symptoms, so recognizing it is not so easy.
-It can manifest itself as a violation of the intellect, depression, pain in the heart, tachycardia, jumps in blood pressure, numbness of the limbs and a sharp change in body weight.
+It can manifest itself in the form of intellectual impairment, depression, pain in the heart, tachycardia, surges in blood pressure, numbness of the limbs and a sharp change in body weight.

-Nervous exhaustion is almost always accompanied by a feeling of constant weakness and drowsiness in women..
-With this disease, women have problems with memory, he cannot absorb the most elementary information, which negatively affects the quality of life and the work process.
+Nervous exhaustion is almost always accompanied by a feeling of constant weakness and drowsiness in women.
+With this disease, women experience memory problems and are unable to assimilate the most basic information, which negatively affects the quality of life and work process.

-The most common cause of nervous exhaustion is overwork.
-With this ailment, the body consumes much more energy than it is able to accumulate.
-Nervous exhaustion occurs as a result of mental and emotional stress, prolonged lack of sleep and the presence of bad habits.
+The cause of nervous exhaustion is most often overwork.
+With this disease, the body spends much more energy than it can accumulate.
+Nervous exhaustion occurs as a result of mental and emotional stress, prolonged lack of sleep and bad habits.

-Do not ignore the signs of the disease, since treatment started on time in the future will help to avoid many problems.
+You should not ignore the signs of the disease, since treatment started on time will help avoid many problems in the future.

-In order to get rid of nervous exhaustion, first of all, it is necessary to reduce both the emotional and physical stress on the body.
-It is worth normalizing nutrition, changing the type of activity and paying special attention to sleep.
+In order to get rid of nervous exhaustion, it is first necessary to reduce both emotional and physical stress on the body.
+It is worth normalizing your diet, changing your occupation and paying special attention to sleep.

-Of the medications, nootropics can be prescribed: Nootropil, Pramistar and tranquilizers: Gidazepam, Nozepam.
-Also useful will be sedatives in the form of valerian or Persen.
+Among medications, nootropics can be prescribed: Nootropil, Pramistar and tranquilizers: Gidazepam, Nozepam.
+Sedatives in the form of valerian or Persen will also be useful.

 Depression

 Often the cause of drowsiness is depression, which is classified as a number of mental disorders.
-In this case, a person develops an oppressed and depressed state.
-He does not feel joy and is not able to perceive positive emotions.
+In this case, a person develops a depressed and depressed state.
+He does not experience joy and is unable to perceive positive emotions.

 A person with depression feels tired.
 Such people have low self-esteem, they lose interest in life and work, and also limit physical activity.